 5. Plug Valve

 The plug valve is a quarter-turn valve, which controls the flow by means of a cylindrical or conical plug body having a hole in the center.
 The plug can be moved from the open to the closed position by a 90 ° turn.

 Plug valves can generally be easily cleaned or repaired without removing the body from the plumbing system.

 The globe valve is a linear motion type of valve.
-It is used in on-off & throttling applications. the fluid through it flows in S- path.
+It is used in on-off & throttling applications.
+The fluid through it flows in an S-path.

 The higher pressure drop takes place in the globe valve because the fluid flow direction changes twice.
 Globe valve is most suitable for application that needs frequent throttling.